jeff1evesque/machine-learning/doc/installation/rancher.rst

 Rancher
 =======

-The development ecosystem for this application, implements the |rancher|_ orchestration.
+The development ecosystem for this application, can be run via the |rancher|_ orchestration.
 This allows various respective docker containers, to be managed in a consistent platform, where users can properly manage respective services of this application.
 However, before proceeding, it is important to follow the docker |installation|_ guide, for the corresponding